andreaabellera/andreaabellera.github.io/README.md

 ![Add front matter](assets/add-front-matter.png)
 4. Save your changes through the commit section at the bottom of the page.
 This adds a new index.md file into your repository.
 ![Commit file](assets/commit.png)
+> "Customization is your chance to differentiate your content", says Etter.
+Modify the boilerplate, add icons, get a designer's input, and do anything you would to make your site stand out!

 ---
 ### Viewing your Github Pages Site